Michael069m/PlagHunt/README.md

 ## 🚀 Deployment

-For production deployment, see the included Docker files and deployment scripts:

-- `backend/Dockerfile`
-- `frontend/Dockerfile`
-- `backend/deploy_production.sh`
+For production deployment, this is a standard Flask + React application that can be deployed on any cloud platform supporting Python and Node.js applications.

 ## 🤝 Contributing